KubeDeckio/KubeBuddy/docs/docs/contributing.md

 ## 🎉 Thank You!

-Your contributions help make **KubeBuddy** better!
+Your contributions help make **KubeBuddy powered by KubeDeck** better!
 We appreciate your support in improving the project. 🚀